MIT's Leader to Leader (L2L) is a year-long program that provides both a theoretical leadership framework and hands-on

 - Build their network of colleagues from across the Institute

 L2L Fellows are most successful at applying what they learn in L2L when their managers are actively engaged in their leadership development.
 To this end, managers of L2L Fellows are expected to:

 - Provide input in their Fellow's multi-rater assessment

 - Participate in a Manager's Orientation

 - Actively enable Fellows to apply what they are learning in the work setting

 - Meet with their Fellow and his/her executive coach at least twice during L2L

 - Attend the L2L project presentations

 The L2L program runs every other year.
-The application period for the L2L Class of 2020 is open now through September 27, 2019.
+The application period for the L2L Class of 2020 is closed.
 Learn more about the application process.